Els Dietvorst

-Els Dietvorst is a Belgian artist, filmmaker, and shepherd who lives and works in Duncormick, Ireland.
+Els Dietvorst is a Belgian artist, filmmaker who lives and works in Duncormick, Ireland.

+Career

-She is an artist whose work focuses on communication, collaboration, and social conflicts.
+Dietvorst is an artist whose work focuses on communication, collaboration, and social conflicts.
 She collects scraps and fragments of the world and models them, films them, draws them, and tells their story in images.
 Not so much to point out certain abuses and even less to save the world through art, but above all to provide something to hold on to for herself and the spectator, to create order where there was chaos and through the enumerated reality to hold up a mirror that allows us to tune in to the universal everydayness, to the common, to that which in a mad world is increasingly considered uncommon.

-As well as film, she uses other media like drawing, writing and sculpture.

-Her work has been shown and supported by well known Art institutes and festivals such as the Kaaitheatre, Brussels, Kunstenfestivaldesarts, Brussels, Museum of Modern Art, Antwerp (B), and BAK, Utrecht.
+Her work has been shown and supported by well-known art institutes and festivals such as the Kaaitheatre, Brussels, Kunstenfestivaldesarts, Brussels, Museum of Modern Art, Antwerp (B), and BAK, Utrecht.
 Her work was also shown internationally in New York, Utrecht, Casablanca, London and Vienna.

 In 2009 she curated the ‘Time Festival’ together with Dirk Braeckman.
 From the perspective of their concerns about the condition and the future of the world, the curators decided to make a clear statement: Time 2009 would be a book rather than a festival, a place to think rather than an event.

-Her latest film ‘The Rabbit and the Teasel’ (2014) was selected for its International premiere on April 17, 2015 in one of the most important documentary festivals in Europe, Visions du Reel, in Switzerland.
+Her latest film ‘The Rabbit and the Teasel ’ (2014) was selected for its International premiere on April 17, 2015 in one of the most important documentary festivals in Europe, Visions du Reel, in Switzerland.